Windsor Great Park: Victorian expansion

 Queen Elizabeth II and Ronald Reagan riding on horseback in the grounds of Windsor Great Park during President Reagan's 1982 official visit to the United Kingdom.

 Queen Victoria created the park that still exists.
 The Windsor Castle Act 1848 was implemented to reform land use and rights around Windsor Castle.
 This led to the removal of existing roads and the creation of new ones to redirect people away from the Home Park.

 During the 19th and early 20th century, one of the main events for farmers near and far was the Christmas sale of stock from the Royal Windsor Estates.
 Held on the same week as the Smithfield Show, buyers came from all over the country to buy something from the monarch.
 The sale in 1850 was held on 17 December by Messrs Buckland & Sons of Windsor.
-It included Superior Fat Heifers for £20 each; 10 fat ewes, fed by Prince Albert, for 33/10; Fine Old Wether Sheep, fed by His Grace the Duke of Buccleuch, for 40/6.
+It included Superior Fat Heifers for £20 each; 10 fat ewes, fed by Prince Albert, for 33/10; Fine Old Wether Sheep, fed by the Duke of Buccleuch, for 40/6.
 The sale made a total of £226.
 On 12 December 1894, Messrs Buckland & Sons were proud to announce: